acbilson/chaos-content/plants/technology/simple-deployment.md

 I have to log into my remote server to check the deployment status.
 It'd be awesome if I could either:

-a) host a lightweight web service that exposes job hash set data from Redis, or
+a) host a lightweight web service that exposes job hash set data from Redis, and/or
 b) get real-time notifications via a service like ntfy.sh